GoldOne/Ghost-in-the-Shell/the simplest ciphers/README.md

 The simplest ciphers
 ==================

 The simplest substitution ciphers are where each letter in the alphabet is replaced by another letter in the alphabet.
-Thus, for example, the mapping below defines a shift cipher, where the substituted elements are related by a shift from the original (by thretters). <p>Thus a &rarr d, b &rarr e, etc. </p>
+Thus, for example, the mapping below defines a shift cipher, where the substituted elements are related by a shift from the original (by thretters).
+Thus a &rarr d, b &#8594 e, etc.

 <table>
     <tr>